guardian/guardian.github.com/developers/social.md

 page_title: Good times
 ---

-The Guardian is sociable fun place to work, there are lots of social clubs and activities that people can participate in.
+The Guardian is sociable, fun place to work, there are lots of clubs and activities that people can participate in.
 In addition to being personally rewarding the social activities are a great please for developers to mix with other people who work at the Guardian from editorial, commercial, operations or the building staff who keep our office running 24 hours a day.

-We have a [choir](#guardian_angels), football teams and employees are given leave each year to volunteer for charity.
+We have a [choir](#guardian_angels), [football teams](#football) and employees are given leave each year to volunteer for charity.
 Developers can also take part in [Volunteering Week](http://www.theguardian.com/sustainability/volunteering-week) which aims to provide focussed cross-functional expertise on media and technology from the Guardian to charities.

 ## Guardian Angels